B&W, 1935, 86 mins.

 Directed by Alfred Hitchcock

-Of all the Hitchcock films, Spellbound contains perhaps the greatest potential to make a truly spectucular special edition on home video.
-Aside from the obvious sociological and psychological aspects which could be explored, the film also boasts a memorable dream sequence designed by none other than the master of surrealist art, Salvador Dali.
+Of all the Hitchcock films, Spellbound contains perhaps the greatest potential to make a truly spectacular special edition on home video.
+Aside from the obvious sociological and psychological aspects that could be explored, the film also boasts a memorable dream sequence designed by none other than the master of surrealist art, Salvador Dali.
 Though striking in its current form, this sequence originally ran about twenty minutes and, according to Bergman, features a sequence in which she turns to stone, is cracked open, and finds herself covered in swarming ants.
-Whether any of this footage still exists is anyone's guess, but a visual study of this sequence would be very welcome.
-Furthermore, the film contains the genesis for numerous ideas explored in other Hitchcock films, particularly the concept of past traumas burying themselves in someone's subconscious and emerging in radically different forms (see Marnie for a fuller extension of this idea).
-Sadly, we'll just have to keep on waiting, as Anchor Bay's DVD presents the film with no extras at all, as with the other ABC-licensed titles.
-The transfer by and large is excellent and improves tremendously on the soft, washed-out laserdisc released by Fox several years ago.
-Much of the film uses rich, pitch black shadows for a nice chiaroscuro texturing effect which becomes much more prominent here.
-Unfortunately, Anchor Bay dropped the ball on one nifty Hitchcockian touch which has remained intact in all other recent prints, including the laser and the versions screened on FXMovies and AMC.
-Not to give too much away, but during the climax when the gun is pointed at the screen and fires, the black and white film contains two red-tinted frames at the moment of the bullet's explosion.
-Though subliminal, it's a nice effect; too bad the folks who prepared this DVD didn't do their homework (ditto for the Anchor Bay DVD of The Paradine Case).
-However, this loss has no serious detrimental effect on the film itself, and the DVD makes for a fine presentation otherwise.
-Strangely underrated even now, Spellbound holds up very well aside from Bergman's occasional silly lines evoking Freud as her personal gospel.
-Even aside from the dream sequence, numerous eccentric and gimmicky moments provide a grand entertainment with some hefty psychosexual subtext thrown in for good measure.
-Not terrifying or suspenseful in the usual Hitchcockian sense, Spellbound should nevertheless have little trouble living up to its title in viewers' minds.
+Whether any of this footage still exists is anyone’s guess, but a visual study of this sequence would be very welcome.
+Furthermore, the film contains the genesis for numerous ideas explored in other Hitchcock films, particularly the concept of past traumas burying themselves in someone’s subconscious and emerging in radically different forms (see Marnie for a fuller extension of this idea).

 B&W, 1940, 133 mins.